GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 <figure>
     <img src="/_static/land_cover/9.degradation-missing_pixels_waterbodies-level_3.gif" alt="Degradation missing pixels around waterbodies, Level 3">
-    <figcaption>c) Highlights the increase in pixels with missing values around water bodies in Collection 3 (i.e., V2) at Lake Eildon in Victoria.</figcaption>
+    <figcaption>c) Lake Eildon, Victoria, is an example of a lake affected by the increased number of pixels with missing values found at the edges of water bodies in Collection 3.</figcaption>
 </figure>
 :::